cjratcliff/ml-compiled/docs/about.rst

 * Consistent notation throughout.
 * Relevance.
 Only information that is relevant to machine learning is included.
+* Clearly labelled links to the first paper to introduce a technique, where applicable.
 * Links to important papers and useful blog posts for further reading.

 ML Compiled is a work in progress and is being continually updated.